How to keep more of your data in your own hands.

 Key Takeaways

-- Privacy is about control - You decide who knows what about you
+- Privacy is control, not concealment.
+You decide who knows what.

-- Use email aliases - Protect your main address
+- Use email aliases.
+Protect your real address from the random signup form.